interop-alliance/byoe-react-examples/README.md

 ## Starting your own app from an example

-Copy an example out of the workspace with [degit](https://github.com/Rich-Harris/degit) -- each example is a self-contained package:
+You can copy an example out of the workspace with [`degit`](https://github.com/Rich-Harris/degit) (each example is a self-contained package).
+For example, to just copy the `notes` app:

 ```
-pnpm dlx degit interop-alliance/byoe-react-examples/examples/notes my-app
+pnpx degit interop-alliance/byoe-react-examples/examples/notes my-app
 cd my-app && pnpm install
 ```